20+ Surprising Robocalls Statistics That You Need To Know For 2022

 (Source: Truecaller)

-More than 7 billion robocalls were placed in the United States during November, which was the highest monthly total.
+More than 7 billion robocalls were placed in the United States during November, which was the highest monthly total in 2022.

 (Source: RoboKiller)